casper-network/docs/source/docs/casper/faq/faq-developer.md

 <details>
 <summary><b>Why does my deploy get an 'Out of Gas' error?</b></summary>

-If you receive this error, try specifying a higher amount of CSPR for the deployment.
+If you received this error, the specified payment amount for the deploy was insufficient.
+Try specifying a higher amount of CSPR and re-send the deploy.
+See the [note about gas price](dapp-dev-guide/on-chain-contracts.md#a-note-about-gas-price) for [On-Chain Contracts](dapp-dev-guide/on-chain-contracts.md).

 </details>